Nanit Pro Complete Review

 Should You Buy the Nanit Pro?

 If you want a one-and-done solution and price is not a problem, then the Nanit is a potential solution that provides all the fancy features you want without buying multiple products.
 While it offers good video, sound, and potentially reliable movement monitoring, it has a very elaborate setup.
 It requires the internet, a smart device, an app, and an account to operate, which could be more than some parents want to tackle.
+To get all of the features, it also requires a subscription, and this can increase the lifetime cost of the unit.
+However, unlike some competitors, the subscription is largely a sleep plan, saving memories from the video and tracking milestones.
+All of the monitoring components are free with the Pro.
 So whether or not it is the monitor for you will depend on your monitoring goals, tech-savvy skills, and budget.

 What Other Movement Monitor Should You Consider?